James H. Fields: Biography

-Fields was born in Caddo, Texas on June 26, 1920.
-He graduated from the first graduating class from Mirabeau Lamar High School in Houston, Texas in 1939.
-He attended the University of Oklahoma before he was drafted into the U.S. Army from Houston in February 1942, and by September 27, 1944 was serving as a first lieutenant and a platoon commander in Company A, 10th Armored Infantry Battalion (redesignated from the 10th Armored Infantry Regiment in September 1943), 4th Armored Division.
+Fields was born in Caddo, Texas, on June 26, 1920.
+He graduated from the first graduating class from Mirabeau Lamar High School in Houston, Texas, in 1939.
+He attended the University of Oklahoma before he was drafted into the U.S. Army from Houston in February 1942, and by September 27, 1944, was serving as a first lieutenant and a platoon commander in Company A, 10th Armored Infantry Battalion (re-designated from the 10th Armored Infantry Regiment in September 1943), 4th Armored Division.

-On September 27, 1944, he led the first platoon of Company A, located on top of Hill 265 near Rechicourt, France, for a counterattack on enemy positions the next morning.
-That night, when he heard German voices, he told his platoon to dig in.
-In the morning, his platoon became pinned down by withering crossfire from two machine guns and the threat of a German tank.
-During the battle, half of the platoon became casualties.
-Calls over the radio to his unit's anti-tank officer went unanswered.
-Some of Fields' men wished to surrender because of the hopeless situation, and he replied "I would rather die than surrender."
-In the ensuing battle, he instructed his only medic not to move; no sooner had he had given the order, the medic abandoned his position and was shot dead.
+On September 27, 1944, following orders he led his first platoon of Company A at night to take a position located on top of Hill 265 near Rechicourt, France.
+As they marched forward he heard German voices and instructed his platoon to dig in.
+In the morning the Germans attacked, pinning his platoon down by withering crossfire from two machine guns and the threat of a German tank.
+Half of his platoon was either killed or wounded.
+He contacted his unit's anti-tank officer for support but the tank officer refused because he stated he would get destroyed.
+The second lieutenant insisted on surrendering and Fields replied "I would rather die than surrender."
+In the ensuing battle, he instructed his only medic to stay in his foxhole; no sooner had he had given the order, the medic abandoned his position and was shot dead.
 As Fields described the situation, "The medic was five pounds heavier with lead when he fell."
-Fields picked up a pistol to attempt to save the medic, and while doing so was shot through the face, knocking out several teeth and almost severing his tongue.
+Fields then picked up a Colt .45 attempting to save the medic, and while doing so was shot through the face, knocking out his back molars and almost severing his tongue in half.
 Undeterred, Fields obtained some gauze and wedged it in his mouth to limit the bleeding.
-He then picked up a .30 caliber machine gun, and firing from the hip, was able to silence both enemy machine guns.
-He then began giving orders for a counterattack.
-The men regained their courage and were able to repel the enemy.
-Fields refused to be evacuated until he reported his position and the strength of the enemy.
-After reporting, injured as he was, he found the officer who didn't answer his calls and pummeled him.
+He then picked up a .30 caliber machine gun, and firing from the hip with such deadly accuracy was able to silence both enemy machine guns.
+Because of his actions the men regained their courage.
+He directed his remaining platoon with hand signals to return bazooka fire to stop the tank and repel the attack.
+Fields refused to be evacuated at the command center until he reported his position and the strength of the enemy.
+After reporting he asked where the tank officer was and he began pummeling him for his cowardice.
 Fields was awarded the Medal of Honor five months later, on February 27, 1945.